heliopython/heliopy/doc/source/data/index.rst

 with added benefit of being used alongside AstroPy units.

-SunPy Documentation is available at http://docs.sunpy.org/ You can also read more about ..TimeSeries: docs.sunpy.org/en/stable/guide/data_types/timeseries.html
+SunPy Documentation is available at http://docs.sunpy.org/ You can also read more about `TimeSeries <http://docs.sunpy.org/en/stable/guide/data_types/timeseries.html>`_

-AstroPy Documentation is available at http://docs.astropy.org/ You can also read mroe about ..Units: http://docs.astropy.org/en/stable/units/
+AstroPy Documentation is available at http://docs.astropy.org/ You can also read more about `TimeSeries <http://docs.astropy.org/en/stable/units/>`_

+An example on how to use TimeSeries Data and AstroPy Units is also available in the Examples section.